-- a) Consent has been obtained from the patient - b) Eligibility criteria have been fulfilled and confirmed by completion of the baseline CRF - c) The baseline CRF has been completed.
+- a) Fully informed written consent has been obtained from the patient - b) The baseline CRF has been accurately completed - c) Full eligibility has been confirmed by a doctor

 Participants will be randomised using an online web randomisation system.
-Designated members of the trial team at site, as detailed on the delegation of responsibilities log, will be provided with unique log in details and will be given training to use the online system.
-Data captured on a paper Case Report Form for randomisation will be entered into the online system to confirm eligibility of the participant and provide information needed for treatment allocation.
-Randomisation should occur at the initial clinic appointment if possible, and within a maximum of 3 days of obtaining consent from the patient.
+Designated members of the trial team at site, as detailed on the Delegation of Authority and Signature log, will be given training to use the online system and then will be provided with unique log in details.
+Data captured on the baseline Case Report Form will be entered into the online system to confirm eligibility of the participant and provide information needed for treatment allocation.
+Randomisation should occur at the initial clinic appointment if possible.
+Any delays to confirmation of treatment allocation incurred as a result of trial participation should be agreed with the patient prior to enrolment and documented appropriately.